kylevansant/ShotBot-Autonomous-Delivery-Robot-Stanford-Moonshot-Club/cad/README.md

 ## Renders

-The `renders/` directory contains images of the ShotBot assembly and major mechanical systems.
+The `Renders/` directory contains additional views of the ShotBot assembly and major mechanical systems.
 These renders are provided to make the design easier to inspect without requiring CAD software.

+Available views include:

+- `Front.png`
+- `Isometric.png`
+- `Main.png`
+- `Side.png`
+- `Top.png`

 ## Third-Party Components